WickedFlame/MeasureMap/docs/executionpipeline.md

 ## MeasureMap execution pipeline
-The execution pipeline of MeasureMap followes the Chain of Responsibility Pattern
+The execution pipeline of MeasureMap followes the Chain of Responsibility Pattern There are 2 kinds of Pipelines in MeasureMap
+1. The SessionPipeline is the main pipeline that is run for each session.
+2. The ExecutionPipeline is run for each execution.

+The ExecutionPipeline is run as part of the SessionPipeline.

-The pipeline is executed twice
+The Task-Pipeline is executed twice
 1. In the WarmupSessionHandler pipeline
 2. In the execution pipeline